mohsenzeinali2720/CI-CD-Test/README.md

 # CI/CD-Test
-This is a repo for test Github CI/CD or action
+This is a repo for test Github CI/CD or Actions